balexander85/react-resume-app/README.md

 # react-resume-app

 Creating my resume with React and Typescript

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts